eliranwong/OpenGNT/README.md

 - sub-meanings on 1387 occurrences of οὗτος [this/he/she/it] - <a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT.csv.zip'>DONE!</a><br>
 - sub-meanings on 2579 occurrences of ἐγώ [I/we] - <a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT.csv.zip'>DONE!</a><br>
 - sub-meanings on 1865 occurrences of σύ [you] - <a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT.csv.zip'>DONE!</a><br>
-- mapping GK numbers (numbers only, not copyrighted materials) - <a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT.csv.zip'>First draft; CHECKING in progress</a><br>
+- mapping GK numbers (mapped with <a href='https://github.com/billmounce/dictionary'>Mounce's Concise Greek-English dictionary</a>) - <a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT.csv.zip'>First draft; CHECKING in progress</a><br>
 - mapping Louw-Nida numbers (numbers only, not copyrighted materials) - <a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT.csv.zip'>First draft; CHECKING in progress</a><br>
 - mapping BDAG catchwords (catchwords only, not copyrighted materials) - <a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT.csv.zip'>First draft; CHECKING in progress</a><br>
 - mapping EDNT catchwords (catchwords only, not copyrighted materials) - <a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT.csv.zip'>First draft; CHECKING in progress</a><br>